Ministers trying to secure release of more Britons as two aid workers flee Gaza

 “But the Foreign Secretary and the Prime Minister have said multiple times it is our top priority to get those British nationals out as quickly as we possibly can.”

-The Foreign Office said it has agreed a list of British nationals that want to leave Gaza with Egyptian and Israeli authorities.
+Mr Sunak thanked Egypt’s president Abdel Fattah El-Sisi for his efforts to get the first British nationals to leave through the Rafah border.

-After Mr Sunak shared a call with the Egyptian president, Downing Street said: “He welcomed the opening of the Rafah crossing today for the first British and other nationals and injured Palestinians to leave Gaza.
+After they shared a call, Downing Street said: “He welcomed the opening of the Rafah crossing today for the first British and other nationals and injured Palestinians to leave Gaza.

 “The Prime Minister thanked President Sisi for his efforts and said the UK would continue to work closely with Egypt and Israel to ensure all British citizens can leave Gaza safely.